 top of page

-Public Nakedness
+Public nakedness

 In New Zealand there is no statute prohibiting nakedness in public.
 In cases of public nakedness the courts go to the Summary Offences Act 1981 and consider: